Auslander's defects over extriangulated categories: an application for the General Heart Construction: Direct colimits of Auslander's defects

-We end this section by mentioning that, in the case that $\C$ is exact, the localization sequence (\ref{eq:localization_seq_for_extri2}) provides the Gabriel-Quillen embedding functor.
-First, we define effaceable functors in $\Mod\C$, that is, we say a functor $F\in\Mod\C$ to be \textit{effaceable} if it satisfies the condition (\ref{condition_eff}) in Definition \ref{def:effaceable} and denote by $\Eff\C$ the full subcategory of effaceable functors.
+where $R$ denotes the canonical inclusion. \end{theorem} The first Serre quotient is given in Theorem \ref{thm:extri_Auslander's_formula}.
+We have only to show that the localization sequence (\ref{eq:localization_seq_for_extri2}) exists.
+To show $\Dfct\C$ is a Serre subcategory in $\Mod\C$.
+We consider the effaceable functors in $\Mod\C$, that is, we say a functor $F\in\Mod\C$ to be \textit{effaceable} if it satisfies the condition (\ref{condition_eff}) in Definition \ref{def:effaceable} and denote by $\Eff\C$ the full subcategory of effaceable functors.
 Clearly $\eff\C=\mod\C\cap\Eff\C$ holds.
-In the following, we shall clarify a precise connection between $\Eff\C$ and $\overrightarrow{\dfct\C}$.
+In the following, we shall show that $\Eff\C$ coincides with $\Dfct\C$.

 \begin{lemma} Let $\C$ be a skeletally small extriangulated category with weak-kernels.
 Then the subcategory $\Eff\C$ is localizing in $\Mod\C$. \end{lemma} \begin{proof} By a similar argument given in Lemma \ref{lem:Serre_subcategory}, we can easily check that $\Eff\C$ is a Serre subcategory in $\Mod\C$.